KyanoAgentPoC/abapGitFileFormatExcerpt/docs/object-format-reference.md

   zdemo_table.tabl.xml
 ```
 - abapGit exports table definitions solely as XML built around `DD02V` (header) and `DD03P` rows (fields).
 Technical settings live in `DD09L`.

+## Text Symbols (`TPOOL`)
+- abapGit serializes text symbols by copying the SAP text pool entries into the object's XML under `<TPOOL>`.
+- Each symbol appears as a child `<TPOOL>` node with the native fields: `ID` (type, e.g. `I` for text element or `R` for selection text), `KEY` (text ID or selection name), `ENTRY` (the text itself), plus `LANGU`, `LENGTH`, etc. when available.
+- To add or change text symbols, edit these entries in the XML; upon import abapGit calls the standard `INSERT TEXTPOOL` APIs so the ABAP runtime sees the updated texts.
+- Provide separate `<TPOOL>` sections for every language you need. abapGit will overwrite the existing pool for the same object/language during deserialization.
+- Programs, class pools, and function groups all use this mechanism, so text maintenance stays consistent across object types.
+- Sample implementations in this repository: `examples/class/zcl_demo_class.clas.xml`, `examples/program/z_demo_report.prog.xml`, and `examples/function_group/zfg_demo.fugr.xml` show English and German text entries.

 ## General Tips
 - Always include transport layer and package assignments in XML when available (`DEVCLASS`, `DLVUNIT`).